 When you have a group of leaders together, it’s a unique opportunity to provide them with leadership skills, insights, and distinctions that will help them execute the strategy that’s being defined and/or planned.
 Almost all strategies will require something new or different from leaders.
 As it’s often said, “we can’t behave the way we did in the past and expect radically different results.”
 Meetings of this kind are a terrific opportunity for leaders to sit in the question of:

 – What will this require of me and my team?

 – How do I need to evolve as a leader?

 – What new skills will I need?

 – What new mindsets and orientations will I need?

-When the offsite content supports the answering of these questions, and are integrated with strategy and relationship dialogues, then the meeting is complete.
-Even more importantly, when development occurs in a strategic context with other leaders, it’s an incredible opportunity for peer to peer learning and for leaders to contextualize their development within the strategy, leading to richer learning and more actionable insights.
+When the offsite content supports the answering of these questions and is integrated with strategy and relationship dialogues, then the meeting is complete.
+Even more importantly, when development occurs in a strategic context with other leaders, it’s an incredible opportunity for peer-to-peer learning and for leaders to contextualize their development within the strategy, leading to richer learning and more actionable insights.

 The best summit simultaneously enables leaders to get deeply connected to the future path, each other, and their own development journeys.
 When that occurs, brilliant execution follows and magic happens.
 The feedback we hear about a meeting designed and delivered using the above recipe often sounds like this: “I have been to many executive offsites and this was by far best meeting of its type I have ever experienced.
 Trium is a cut above…this was transformational for our business and for me as a leader.”